A Holborn Walk

 Right along Theobald's Road.

-Central St Martin's was built for the LCC in 1905-8.
 The entrance to the tram tunnel can be viewed in the centre of the road.
-Sicilian Avenue is an unusual pedestrian shopping street of 1905-10.

 The Princess Louise pub has a fine 19th century interior.
 The former town hall was built in 1906-8 and the adjoining library in 1894.